krukmat/SmartBott/README.md

 If you encounter any issues while running the smart bottle counter, consider the following:

-- Make sure the Arduino board is properly connected to the computer and the sensor is correctly wired.
+- Make sure the Seeed Studio XIAO board is properly connected to the computer and the sensor is correctly wired.
 - Verify that the required libraries (`ArduinoBLE` and `VL53L0X`) are installed.
 - Double-check the pin configurations in the code to ensure they match your hardware setup.

-If the problem persists, consult the documentation for the Arduino board, sensor, and libraries for further assistance.
+If the problem persists, consult the documentation for the Seeed Studio XIAO board, sensor, and libraries for further assistance.

 ## License